 There are two things in this world that inspire me: A good glass of Vino and Ted Talk’s on mental health.
-These listed Ted Talk’s helped me come forward about my own diagnosis of Bipolar II disorder.
-Each Talk is completely different, and gives you a separate outlook on mental illness.
-You won’t regret watching!
-I would love to hear your comments about these Ted Talks.
-I hope some of you can find useful information, and a little bit of inspiration from these unbelievable individuals.
+The following Ted Talk’s helped me come forward about my diagnosis of bipolar 2 disorder.
+Each Talk is gives you a different outlook on mental illness that is both informing and inspiring.

 This Ted Talk is by far my favorite!
 Saks is diagnosed with Chronic Schizophrenia.
 She shares her story about living with Schizophrenia, time spent institutionalized and the progress she has made over the last 30 years.
 I have watched this Ted Talk multiple times.
 Saks is one of my greatest role models, and she gives hope to everyone who has ever been told they are incapable of success.
-She is a true bad ass!
+She is an inspiration.

 This is a great Ted Talk, with great advice for anyone who is struggling with a suicidal family member or friend.
 Kevin Briggs gives an emotional talk about the suicides that occur on San Francisco’s Golden Gate Bridge.
 Briggs tells the story of his time as a California Highway Patrol Officer in charge of the Golden Gate Bridge, and what he learned about suicide.